lujunyan1118/SimpleBool/README.md

 SimpleBool is a python package for simulation and analysis of dynamic Boolean network models.

-This software package was inspired by the pioneering work of István Albert and Réka Albert in bioligical Boolean networks .
+This software package was inspired by the pioneering work of István Albert and Réka Albert in biological Boolean networks .
 SimpleBool is similar to their python package [Booleannet](http://code.google.com/p/booleannet/) but does not require coding experience.
-We used a precaculated truth table to update the state of each node and simplified the Boolean model representation.
+We used a pre-calculated truth table to update the state of each node and simplified the Boolean model representation.
 Therefore SimpleBool runs relatively faster than Booleannet.
 However, for advanced users, Booleannet may be recommended since it is more flexible and contains more complex updating methods such as piece wise differential method.

 ##Features

-1. Automatically running simulations of a Boolean network model and ploting results.
+1. Automatically running simulations of a Boolean network model and plotting results.
 2. Using model input file (containing Boolean rules) and parameter input file as inputs.
 No coding experience is required.
 3. Easily performing systematic node perturbations studies.
 Both single and multiple perturbations are supported.
 4. Constructing the state transition graph of a Boolean network model from all initial states or randomly chosen initial states.
-5. Automatically identifying attractos and basins of attraction of a Boolean network model.
+5. Automatically identifying attractors and basins of attraction of a Boolean network model.

 ##Requirements